Max Verstappen Miffed Over U.S. Grand Prix Penalty That Cost Him Podium

 “The engine penalty is like it is, so we had a great race but with these stupid decisions, you really kill the sport.
 I mean, I really hope the fans didn’t like this decision and next year they won’t come.”

 Max's father Jos also made his opinion clear, taking to Twitter to voice his views.
-He was quoted saying "shame on the FIA" and that the decision was "bullshit."
+He is quoted saying "shame on the FIA" and that the decision was "bullshit."
 Jos, a former F1 driver himself, said that "only Max" would get a penalty for an act that other drivers had been performing all race long.

 A report from Autosport detailed that Mercedes team chairman and F1 great Niki Lauda also disagreed with the FIA's call.
 He went on to say that it was the "worst decision ever", criticizing the stewards as he believed that Verstappen "did nothing wrong."
 Verstappen backed this statement up by saying that "one idiot steward" has been out to get him all season, according to Sky Sports F1.